claire-codes/blog-com/_posts/2016-01-01-paths-in-ruby.md

 So `File.expand_path('../lib', __FILE__)` gets the path to the lib directory _relative_ to the currently executing file, meaning you don't have to worry about where you actually are when finding paths.

-### How do I know that you're not talking baloney? :poop:
+### How do I know that you're not talking baloney? 💩

 Whip up a quick rb file and put the following: